janicaleksander/Grouping_Points_Optimizer/README.md

 # Clustering Algorithm in C++

 ##  Overview
 This project implements a clustering algorithm in C++ for grouping points based on their similarities.
 The algorithm does not rely on centroids but instead uses a vector representation where each point is assigned to a cluster.
+It is a implementation of genetic algorithm with local search and VIG optimization technique.

 ##  Features
 - ✅ Efficient clustering of points